 #8: Pura Vida Lifestyle

 As seasoned travelers, we’ve found Costa Ricans among the most accessible people to get along with.
 They are friendly, well-educated, family-oriented, and hardworking.
 A typical Tico has a quick smile and is dedicated to their family and friends above all else.

 A pura vida Costa Rican lifestyle.
 A Costa Rican’s life is synchronized with nature.
 A vibrant mix of indigenous ancestry and Spanish influence, Costa Ricans are polite, happy, and non-confrontational.
 Costa Ricans are also known for being laid-back, casual, and friendly.

 There are many types of geography, ranging from rural to mountainous regions.
 Rural areas are generally isolated, while mountainous regions offer scenic views and exciting adventures.
 The coastal region’s tropical climate makes for perfect living year-round.
 However, be prepared for heavy rainfall during certain times.

-Whether you stay in the highlands or down on the coast, Costa Rica is not the most expensive country and has a relatively low cost of living compared to the US or western Europe.
-That country’s availability of quality at an affordable cost means that they maintain an above-average standard of living while having a comparatively low cost of living.
+Whether you stay in the highlands or down on the coast, Costa Rica is not the most expensive country and has a relatively low cost of living compared to certain parts of the US or Western Europe.
+That country’s availability of quality at an affordable price means that they maintain an above-average standard of living while having a comparatively low cost of living.

-The average rent for a one-bedroom apartment in a city center will be less than $500 monthly.
+The average rent for a one-bedroom apartment in a city center can be less than $500 monthly.
 You can live cheaply on the outskirts of San José, the national capital, with an average rent of just $350 per month.
-For an individual living comfortably in Costa Rica, it costs around $1,300 to $1,700 per month, and $2,000 will suffice for a couple.
+For an individual living comfortably in Costa Rica, it costs around $1,300 to $1,700 per month.

 Again, this largely depends on your choices, but hopefully, you get the idea.